krithish1999/Snakes-Ladder-LLD/README.md

 # Snakes-Ladder-LLD
 low-level design for Snakes and Ladders Game

-We divide this project into two halves:
+A) We divide this project into two halves:
-   a.
+<br>a.
 One of them being the models: Players, Snakes, Ladders, BoardGame.
-   b.
+<br>b.
 Other being services: It is responsible for the actual logic of the game.

 Points that I've taken into consideration:
 1. The board size could change depending on the - user input size.